-People tend to change-

 “You think?”
 He asked.

-“Yes… You’ve often said how all your friends are in Canada and… well, those work refreshment days, they’re… great opportunity to, you know… get to know people, more relaxed environment and… I think you would be happier here to have friends of your own, not just hang out with me and other kids…” he grinned, watching him hopefully.
+“Yes… You’ve often said how all your friends are in Canada and… well, those work refreshment days, they’re… great opportunities to, you know… get to know people, a more relaxed environment and… I think you would be happier here to have friends of your own, not just hang out with me and other kids…” he grinned, watching him hopefully.